Athenian-CT-Assignments/CT-Projects-Base/4 rainbow_balls/README.md

 Change the program to alternate between two colors (you can choose whichever ones you'd like!).
 To do that, you should have the `pick_color()` function return one color when `ball_number` is odd, and the other color when `ball_number` is even.
 Remember, you can use the modulo operator (`%`) to find the remainder of one number divided by another.

 ## Task 3: A Taste of the Rainbow
-Above the `pick_color()` function, a list called `rainbow` is defined that contains all of the colors of the rainbow.
-Update your `pick_color()` function so that instead of alternating between two colors, it alternates among the first 3 colors of `rainbow`.
+If you look at the parameters for `pick_color()`, you should notice that the function has 2 parameters: `ball_number` and `colors`.
+You have already used `ball_number`.
+Now we'll work with `colors`, which is a list of possible colors.
+Update your `pick_color()` function so that instead of alternating between two colors, it alternates among the first 3 colors of the list.
+Remember that you can access values in a list by using their index.

 ## Task 4: The Full Spectrum
 Two colors is good, but you know what's even better?
 A whole rainbow!
 Update your `pick_color()` function so that it goes through the full range of colors.
 Up to this point, you may have been using a separate `if` statement for each color.
 Try to complete this task without using any `if` statements.
 Hint: the modulo function (`%`) will again be very useful here!